serverlessworkflow/specification/specification.md

 </details>

-Action data filters can be used inside [Action definitions.](#Action-Definition) Each action can define this filter which can:
+Action data filters can be used inside [Action definitions.](
+#Action-Definition).

-* Filter the state data to select only the data that can be used within function definition arguments using its `fromStateData` property.
+The `fromStateData` property filters the state data to select only the data that can be used within function definition arguments.
+By default, the workflow expressions are evaluated against the entire state data.

-* Filter the action results to select only the result data that should be added/merged back into the state data using its `results` property.
+The `toStateData` property can customize how the action's result will be embedded into the state data.
-* Select the part of state data which the action data results should be added/merged to using the `toStateData` property.
+The expression can access the action result through the `$RESULT` variable.
+If not set to a custom expression, the action result is merged at the top-level of state data (equivalent to `${ . *= $RESULT }`).

 To give an example, let's say we have an action which returns a list of breads and pasta types.
 For our workflow, we are only interested into breads and not the pasta.

 Action results: